6 recommended OTC drugs

 • Validated oscillometric blood pressure monitor.

-• Measurements in the morning and evening, after 5 min rest.
+• Measure in the morning and evening, after 5 min of rest.

 Search the pharmacy